Compiled by the Road Trip Alberta team

 Walking Trails in Canmore

-There are many walking trail options in Canmore to keep your feet busy in the area – so much so that you can almost walk clear across the city without touching pavement!
+There are many walking trail options in Canmore to keep your feet busy in the area – so much so that you can almost walk across the city without touching pavement!
 Here are a few of our favourites:

 Larch Island Loop – One of our favourite things to do in Canmore!
-For a quiet, relaxed walk, take a wander around Larch Island, which passes right next to the babbling Bow River.
+For a quiet, relaxed walk, wander around Larch Island, which passes right next to the babbling Bow River.
 If you’re lucky enough to visit during the fall when the larch trees – or Tamarack trees as our southern neighbours call them – turn gold, then you’re in for double the treat!

 Hiking in Canmore

-Ha Ling Peak – One of the very top things to do in Canmore, for epic mountain peak views fit for the heartiest ‘scrambler’, head for Ha Ling’s summit.
+Ha Ling Peak – One of the top things to do in Canmore, for epic mountain peak views fit for the heartiest ‘scrambler’, head for Ha Ling’s summit.
 This 7.2 km hike gains you nearly 800m of elevation.
 If summiting isn’t your game, you can still make it to the Ha Ling Saddle, located 3.5 km in.
 For an alternate route, take the split in the path to Miner’s Peak and share the trail with far fewer people.

 Bikes Trails in Canmore